superluminalC/KaraoPy/README.md

 ## Features
 * Downloads video from Youtube (or any youtube-dl supported site), saves in a folder and puts in a playlist
-* Uses vlc as player
+* Uses VLC as player
-* Simple csv database where the metadata from videos is stored
+* Simple csv database where the metadatas from videos are stored
 * Integrated database search

 ## How to use